 Crucially, I am also contributing to the ongoing re-evaluation of the place of the EU and Europe in the world at this critical political juncture epitomized by the Euro and global financial crisis and the Brexit vote.

 Internally, this includes in particular my work in the faculty-funded Transnational civil society project, where I am exploring the impact of common market creation on consumers.
-The project’s focus on ‘consumer citizens’ addresses the agenda of the democratic citizenship theme, articulated in the university’s R&I strategy 2015-20.
+The project’s focus on ‘consumer citizens’ addresses the agenda of the University's democratic citizenship theme.

-Externally, I have been invited to participate in an oral history project on the former members of the Court of Justice of the EU (judges, advocates-general, référendaires, senior administrators) coordinated by the Max Planck Institute for European Legal History, together with the University of Copenhagen and the Archives of the EU in Florence (from 2018).
+Externally, I have participated in an oral history project on the former members of the Court of Justice of the EU (judges, advocates-general, référendaires, senior administrators) coordinated by the Max Planck Institute for Legal History and Legal Theory, together with the University of Copenhagen and the Archives of the EU in Florence (from 2018).

-My project 'Of alcohol and identity: Consumers and the creation of the EC common market, 1979-1992' has recently been awarded a British Academy/Leverhulme small research grant (2020-22).
+My project 'Of alcohol and identity: Consumers and the creation of the EC common market, 1979-1992' has recently been awarded a British Academy/Leverhulme small research grant (2020-23).
+This work forms the basis for a collaboration with Liesbeth van de Grift (Utrecht), Koen van Zon (Utrecht) and Martin Conway (Oxford) on ‘The Social History of European Integration’, based on a conference we co-organised at the University of Utrecht in October 2021.

 My historical research on legal market creation has led to a collaborative project with law professors Catherine Barnard and Albertina Albors-Llorens (Cambridge University).
 Our edited book Cassis de Dijon.
 40 Years On is published by Hart in 2021.